star-powered-space-base/discord-bot/docs/feature-organization.md

 );
 ```

-### Admin Commands
+### Admin Commands (Slash Commands)

-**`!features`** - List all features with status:
+**`/features`** - List all features with status (requires MANAGE_GUILD):

 ```
-📦 Bot Features (v0.2.0)
+📦 Bot Features (v0.3.0)

 Feature              Version  Status  Toggleable ───────────────────────────────────────────────── Persona System       1.0.0    ✅ ON   No
 Reminders            1.0.0    ✅ ON   Yes
 Conflict Detection   1.0.0    ❌ OFF  Yes
 Image Generation     1.0.0    ✅ ON   Yes
 Audio Transcription  1.0.0    ✅ ON   Yes
 Self-Introspection   1.0.0    ✅ ON   No
 Verbosity Control    1.0.0    ✅ ON   No
 Rate Limiting        1.0.0    ✅ ON   No

-Use !toggle <feature_id> to enable/disable toggleable features.
+Use /toggle <feature> to enable/disable toggleable features.
 ```

-**`!toggle <feature>`** - Toggle a feature:
+**`/toggle <feature>`** - Toggle a feature (requires MANAGE_GUILD):

 ```
-!toggle conflict_detection
+/toggle conflict_detection

-✅ Conflict Detection has been enabled for this server.
+Conflict Detection has been ✅ enabled.

+Feature: conflict_detection v1.0.0
 ```

 ```
-!toggle personas
+/toggle personas

-❌ Cannot toggle 'Persona System' - this feature is not toggleable.
+❌ Persona System cannot be toggled.
+It's a core feature.
 ```

+### Utility Commands (Slash Commands)

+**`/status`** - Show bot status and uptime
+**`/version`** - Show bot and all feature versions
+**`/uptime`** - Show how long the bot has been running

 ### Feature Check Integration